How to set a simple holiday table should be on our Christmas decorating checklist. It usually isn’t, but why not? It’s simple, festive and easy to do!

 I do prefer my stainless, though.
 It is simple, easily washed, and doesn’t have to be polished before I use it.
 So for my simple holiday table, I stick to the plain stuff.

-Now for the Fun Part of Setting a Simple Holiday Table
+The Fun of Setting a Holiday Table

 The trick to a simple holiday table comes into play when you uses napkins, napkin rings and placemats.
 I often laugh, because my Aunt Dot used the linen napkins for years.
 Then she got tired of all the laundry, and started buying holiday-designed paper ones.
 The fun part was, she still put them in napkin rings.